 Japan’s administrative infrastructure is undergoing its most significant overhaul in years — and much of it directly affects foreign residents.
 Two major system changes are rolling out in 2026: a new integrated identity card combining Residence Card and My Number functions, and a shift to My Number-based healthcare verification at hospitals and clinics.
-Neither requires urgent action today — but both will reshape how you interact with government services in Japan over the coming years.

 What is Japan’s new integrated residence card?